Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 | ClickDealer assets | iMonMedia | $8 million base price plus adjustments | November 4, 2024 |

-The sales were structured to keep the operating business intact while separating the affiliate marketing platform.
-The chapter 11 process also clarified which entities were included in the filing and which assets were sold through parallel transactions, a structure referenced in the initial restructuring announcement.
-The closing announcement in February 2025 emphasized that the operating business would continue under new ownership, while the ClickDealer platform transferred to iMonMedia under its own purchase agreement.
+The chapter 11 process separated the operating business sale from the ClickDealer transaction, as described in the initial restructuring announcement.
+The closing announcement in February 2025 said the operating business would continue under new ownership, while the ClickDealer platform transferred to iMonMedia under its own purchase agreement.

 Plan Treatment and Waterfall Distribution

-The plan confirmed in January 2025 organizes recoveries through a waterfall tied to distributable proceeds and assigns claim classes based on priority and collateral status.
-Court filings show that Class 3 prepetition loan claims were allowed in the aggregate principal amount of $273,430,197.21, plus accrued interest and fees.
-General unsecured claimholders share in distributable proceeds under the same waterfall and also participate in a separate unsecured claims recovery pool unless they hold a prepetition loan deficiency or DIP deficiency claim.
+The confirmed plan organizes recoveries through a waterfall tied to distributable proceeds and assigns claim classes based on priority and collateral status.
+The disclosure statement motion states that Class 3 prepetition loan claims were allowed in the aggregate principal amount of $273,430,197.21, plus accrued interest and fees.
+The same filing states that holders of allowed Class 4 general unsecured claims share in distributable proceeds and, if they are not deficiency claim holders, also receive a pro rata share of the unsecured claims recovery pool.

 Impairment and voting.
 The plan treats Classes 1 and 2 as unimpaired and therefore presumed to accept.
 Classes 3 and 4 are impaired and entitled to vote on the plan, while Class 7 equity interests and Class 8 section 510(b) claims are impaired and deemed to reject.
 Intercompany claims and interests in Classes 5 and 6 receive no distributions and may be reinstated or otherwise settled at the debtors option.